Mostafa1201/property-management-system/README.md

 # Aamar property management system (Assumptions)

-* I assumed that the property will be created in the dashboard (frontend) first, and then multiple units are added to it later.
+* I assumed that there will be 2 steps for the process => the property will be created first, and then multiple units are added to it later.
 * Since property can have multiple units, I added the "price per square meter" and "number of rooms" and status in the unit table.
 * Property only has the property name and the location.